-Emulator.
+Emulator

 Morello IE implements Morello instructions by replacing them with AArch64 code which can execute natively.
 The implementation relies on the emulated CPU state that is maintained by the emulator for each process thread.
-This state synchronizes on demand with real execution context, including the values of hardware registers and memory allocations that are managed via syscalls.
+This state synchronizes with real execution context, including the values of hardware registers and capabilities in memory.
 The emulator is implemented in the instrumentation client libmie.so.